 You might not be able to contribute to a Roth IRA if you make over a certain income level, and there may be some limits on tax deductibility if your spouse has a retirement plan at work.

-2. Research and select an IRA provider
+2. Research and select an IRA provider.

-There are many providers that offer IRAs.
 When you’re choosing between providers, think about the services and features you want―and how much they cost.

 - Do they offer a wide range of investment options as your needs change—stocks, bonds, mutual funds, annuities, bank products, etc?